 Recreational Improvements

-Sponsors, who plan to submit an application for consideration, must review the entire Loan Application packet (Appendix D) carefully and submit one original and six complete copies of the loan request to:
+Sponsors who plan to submit an application for consideration must review the entire Loan Application packet (Appendix D) carefully and submit one original and six complete copies of the loan request to:

-Michael Klein, Aeronautics Group Manager 206 S. 17th Avenue, MD 426M Phoenix, AZ 85007-3213
+Matthew Munden, Aeronautics Group Manager 1801 W Jefferson St, MD 426M Phoenix, AZ 85007

 There is no deadline for these submissions.
 Consideration will be on a first-come, first-serve basis.